lonkamikaze/lonkamikaze.github.io/_posts/2016-12-16-c++-printf-style-formatting.md

 The Operator
 ------------

+For this section you should be familiar with [operator overloading] and [variadic templates].

 One option to provide the `snprintf()` functionality would be to provide a method for doing that.
 But the final usage scenario lends itself to using an operator.
 Because of the need to provide an arbitrary